daisy/pipeline-assembly/src/main/resources/README.txt

 * Command-line tool
   * Now the results are always get through a zipped file with the --output option
   * Handle VALIDATION_FAIL status
   * Fix single result handling
   * Move .lastid to the appropriate folder ( "%APP_DATA%/Daisy Pipeline 2/dp2/" in windows; "~/.daisy-pipeline/dp2" in linux and "~/Library/Application Support/DAISY Pipeline 2/dp2" in OS X
+	* Added suport for multiple-valued options

 * Web API
   * /scripts/$ID : All the outputs are filtered out
   * /scripts/$ID : Order of options preserved from the script when building the xml representation.
   * alive: @mode disappears in favor of @localfs=(true|false)
   * jobs/$ID : The file size is returned along with the result files (not for the zip files).
   * jobs/$ID :  When the local fs is accessible the actual location is returned in the result xml response.
 This can be used to fetch the results from disk bypassing the web ui.
   * MD5 and file size added to the http headers when a file is returned.
+  * Added support for multiple-valued options.

 * Framework
   * When a validation fails during the job execution the VALIDATION_FAIL status is returned.
 (Currently only working with validation scripts but all the scripts that validate outputs could implement this functionality in the future).
   * Update to guava version 15.0
   * Custom logger avoids creating default log file and duplicating framework logging lines.
   * The framework controls all the outputs as it used to do in remote mode and they have to be fetched through the web api
+	* Fixed size limits for inputs and options.

 * Modules
+  * [NEW] asciimath-utils module wrapping ASCIIMathML.js
+  * [common-utils] addeed missing DTDs to catalogs
+  * [common-utils] px:assert: added test-count-min and test-count-max options
+  * [common-utils] new px:tokenize step
+  * [fileset-utils] px:fileset-store: store c:data documents as text
+  * [fileset-utils] px:fileset-store: don't systemtically indent XML
+  * [fileset-utils] px:fileset-store: store c:data documents as text
+  * [fileset-utils] px:fileset-store: support serialization options
+  * [fileset-utils] new px:fileset-rebase step
+  * [html-to-epub3] support multiple HTML documents as input
+  * [html-to-epub3] allow to provide custom metadata
+  * [html-to-epub3] improved HTML chunking
+  * [html-to-epub3] support empty page breaks in page lists
+  * [epub3-pub-utils] better metadata merging
+  * [zip-utils] new px:unzip-fileset step
+  * [zedai-to-pef] page numbering improvements (e.g. support `counter-reset: braille-page' in CSS)
+  * [zedai-to-pef] better whitespace handing (e.g. support `xml:space=preserve')
+  * [zedai-to-pef] update dependencies (liblouis, libhyphen dictionaries, etc.)
+  * [all] harmonized all URIs of public components
+  * [all] use fileset-utils for all file set loading
+  * [all] various fixes and improvements

 * Web UI
+  * support for running behind proxies (no absolute URLs; the absolute URL to the webui must be set in e-mail settings if you want to enable e-mail support).
+  * Added support for hiding scripts from guests and public users.
+  * Support for the new job result API where you can download individual files. when there's only one file in the results, the main download button downloads that file directly.
+Otherwise it downloads the zip.
+  * support for HTML reports that are displayed inline on the job status page when the job finishes.
+  * Temporary and result directories are not handled by the Web UI anymore; they are handled by the Pipeline 2 engine.
+No need to configure them in the UI anymore.
+  * Ability to compile the webui in a continous integration environment (i.e. Jenkins)
+  * Renamed project from "pipeline2-webui" to "daisy-pipeline-webui"
+  * Split desktop and server into separate maven projects (desktop depends on server)
+  * Packaging of the distributables are now performed by the "pipeline-assembly" project

 * Java Client Library